 blog post.

-These Southern boiled peanuts are a firm favorite of mine.
-These peanuts are boiled in a flavorful salty brine until they become soft on the inside.
+These Southern-boiled peanuts are a firm favorite of mine.
+They're pretty simple to make.
+Cooks boil green raw peanuts in a flavorful salty brine until they become soft.

-Boiled peanuts come spicy or not spicy, whatever you prefer.
+Boiled peanuts come spicy or not spicy, but you can choose whatever you prefer.
+I've included three flavor combos: Cajun boiled peanuts, salt & vinegar, and lemon pepper.

 How to make Southern boiled peanuts